31333337/fileserve/README.md

 # Python Simple File Server

 This is a simple Python script that can be used to serve a single file over HTTP.
 It's a quick and easy way to make a file available for download to other machines.
+It will later be used to serve files over 0kn mixnet for example :P
 ## Usage
 If no arguments are supplied, then following will ask user for input for filename path, port and verbose mode.